gvoulgaris0/WaveRIC/README.md

 The files are located in three directories
 - WaveRIC
-It contains the main functions used to run the inversion (ConfigRWIC.m, masterRadarWIC.m, RadarWIC.m); the html file RWIC_Contents.html contains inflormation about the functions included in the package.
+-It contains the main functions used to run the inversion (ConfigRWIC.m, masterRadarWIC.m, RadarWIC.m);
+-file RWIC_Contents.html contains inflormation about the functions included in the package;
+-master_testing.m is an example using the functions to recreate the spectra in the paper, figure 10;;
 - WaveRIC/lib
 It contains a number of functions called by the main functions
 - WaveRIC/html
 It contains explanations for each function in html files.
 These are called from RWIC_Contents.html
 - WaveRIC/data
-It contains data files for running examples from the Alattabi et al (2019) paper; Events A to H. It recreates Figure 11.
+It contains the data files used by master_testing.m for running examples from the Alattabi et al (2019) paper; Events A to H. It recreates Figure 11.

 List of Files